mrdotmo/snippets/README.md

 If you get an error like 'gcloud: not found', it means you need to add the appengine-SDK location to your `$PATH`.

-You may also need to manually trigger an index build for datastore
+You need to manually trigger an index build for datastore

 ```
-gcloud datastore create-indexes index.yaml
+gcloud datastore indexes createindex.yaml
 ```
 (try this if you're seeing 500 errors)